dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/datagrid-control-windows-forms.md

 ---
 title: "DataGrid Control"
-description: Learn more about the DataGrid control in Windows Forms, which is retained for both backward compatibility and future use. ms.date: "03/30/2017"
+description: Learn about the DataGrid control in Windows Forms, which is retained for both backward compatibility and future use. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "datasets [Windows Forms], user interface"